hutchinson/libc-asm/README.md

 libc-asm
 ========

-This is an educational project which implements functions from the C standard library using assemlber.
+This is an educational project which implements functions from the C standard library using assembler.

 The aim is to build a better understanding of how higher level constructs are best represented at the machine level.